martinGithub/dance_moves/README.md

 # Lindy Hop Moves Videos Maker
-This project contains a python script that downloads videos from *youtube* and edit them automatically to create on your computer a short video file of about 5s for each Lindy Hop move listed below.
+This project contains a python script that downloads videos from *youtube* and edit them automatically to create on your computer a short video file of about 5s for each Lindy Hop move listed [here](listmoves.md).
 You can transfer these video files to your smartphone and watch them whenever you forgot the details of a move.

 This project somehow complements the website http://www.lindysteps.com that does not provide a way to download edited version of the video on a mobile.